shatternox/SawitPRO-technical-interview/README.md

 2. I think the code could be cleaner.
 3. And of course HTTPS and stuff, but I feel it's not necessary for a demo site.
 4. I purposedly didn't add any strong password policy because it will just hinder the testing and it's annoying.
 Later if you want to make this production, surely we can implement that.
+5. Use Key Management Service such as Azure Key Vault, Hashicorp, or AWS Secret Manager (but no budget for that)
+6. Store the image data on third-party service such as S3 and access it only via pre-signed URL (transferring the risk)

 ## Note to self